cypnk/Bare/README.md

 	"localhost" : []
 }
 ```
 Bare is multi-site capable.
-If you want to host different posts for different domains, publish your posts in */posts/example.com/*
+If you want to host different posts for different domains, publish your posts in */posts/example.com/* after adding your additional domains to the above list.

 ### Multiple blogs or shared content
 Hosting a blog in a subfolder instead of the main domain: